Micro Master's Degree in Managing Employment Relations and Employment Law

 • The impact of local, national and global contexts shaping employment relations climates.

-• The organisational-level employment relations policies, processes and procedures that support organisational performance such as in: employee engagement; diversity management; employee communication, and bargaining; conflict resolution; and change management and management control etc.
+• The organisational-level employment relations policies, processes and procedures support organisational performance, such as employee engagement, diversity management, employee communication and bargaining, conflict resolution and change management and management control, etc.

 • The integration of employment relations processes and their impacts on policy, practice and organisational outcomes.